Skip to content

 Though a microwave oven is useful for re-heating items, it is not known for the crisp, even heating that a convectional oven can produce.
 On the other hand, you can cook a whole turkey in a convection oven!

 Convection cooking is also available in appliances with a compact design.
-A small size countertop convection oven could be better for the home cook who requires the convection option that does not have the convection feature in their standard oven.
+A small countertop convection oven could be better for the home cook who requires the convection option that does not have the convection feature in their standard oven.

 Cons of a Convection Oven